Facebook

 Silicon Nitride (ceramic) has properties that are much higher than steel.
 Interestingly, silicon nitride has double the hardness of AISI 52100 steel.
 With its coefficient of thermal elongation far lower than steel, it makes silicon nitride more accurate when calculating internal clearance values in low temperatures.

 Speed ratings for hybrid bearings increase by around 10% merely by changing materials to silicon nitride versus AISI steel.
-In some industry tests, the lifespan of the lubricant in a hybrid deep groove ball bearing was twice to five times that of a standard steel and cylindrical bearings.
-The lubricant lasts longer because the heat generation in the hybrid bearing is so much lower than standard steel bearings.
+In some industry tests, the lifespan of the lubricant in a hybrid deep groove ball bearing was twice to five times that of standard steel and cylindrical bearings.
+The lubricant lasts longer because the heat generation in the hybrid bearing is so much lower than in standard steel bearings.

-There are a multitude of benefits to using hybrid bearings, and each application can be improved significantly with proper design and consideration to the operating environment.
+There are a multitude of benefits to using hybrid bearings, and each application can be improved significantly with proper design and consideration of the operating environment.
 If you would like more information on hybrid bearings or full ceramic bearings, please contact Pacific International Bearing Sales Inc.

 Found this useful?
 Share with: